cupOJoseph/my-reading-list/README.md

 - **Dune by Frank Herbert.** An amazing book about what it is to lead, the impermanence of our universe, and the experience of life.
 - **Army of None by Paul Scharre.** The reasons A.I. weapons aren't as scary as you thought, and also some reasons you never thought of for why they are even scarier.
 - **The Conscience of a Conservative by Barry Goldwater.** An important narative in the age of Trump.
-- **Onward by Howard Schultz.** It is possible to create a great successful company while staying true to one's original values as told by the founder of Starbucks.
+- **Onward by Howard Schultz.** It *is* possible to create a great successful company while staying true to one's original values as told by the founder of Starbucks.
-- **Walden by Henry David Thoreau.** A philosophical classic and masterpiece of the transcendentalist, the core belief of which is in the inherent goodness of people and nature.
+- **Walden by Henry David Thoreau.** A philosophical classic and masterpiece of the transcendentalists, the core belief of which is in the inherent goodness of people and nature.

 ## My Read Next List
 - Super Pumped
+- The Memo

 ## Finished Reading

+### 2020
+- Dune by Frank Herbert
+- How We'll Live on Mars by Steven Petranek
+- Artificial Unintelligence by Meredith Broussard

 ### 2019
 - Agricultural and Urban Areas (Biomes of the Earth) by Peter Moore